yash1th/unsplash-album-downloader/README.md

 app_id text file
 -------

-You can also include the application ID in **app_id.txt** file.
+You can also include the access key in **app_id.txt** file.
 Make sure the file is in the same location as the above scripts.

 Downloaded files
 -----